Pools & Pool Fencing

 - Pool shall be drained to curb no sooner than 72 hours after adding chemicals.
 Draining the pool shall not cause a nuisance to adjacent properties.

 Pools that are less than 30” deep and that are easily taken apart and put back together are not required to comply with items #1, 2 or 3 above.

 Pools must be enclosed by a fence not less than 4 feet high.
 The use of safety or hard pool covers does not satisfy or eliminate the requirement for a fence.
 The fence must be at least 3 feet from the walls of the pool and all gates must be self-closing and latching.
 A fence permit is required.

 Fence enclosures may be omitted when above ground pools are installed and have a raised deck with an attached railing around the entire perimeter of the pool, or where the side walls of the pool are extended by a fence to 6 feet above grade.
 Get additional fencing requirements.

-Pools must be inspected by city inspectors for location, electrical and safety standards.
+- Pools must be inspected by city code officials for location, electrical and safety standards.
 Inspections may be requested by: